Arkpeng/HelloWorld/README.md

-# HelloWorld
+# JAVA SE Example
-create a  new test project
+create a  new java project
-java SE test